rdfostrich/article-jws2018-ostrich/content/storage.md

 This means that if the latest triple was an addition, it becomes a deletion, and the other way around, and the local change flag can be inherited.

-The theoretical memory requirements for this algorithm are much lower than the [batch variant](#batch-ingestion).
+The theoretical memory requirement for this algorithm is much lower than the [batch variant](#batch-ingestion).
 That is because instead of loading the complete new changeset in memory, we now need to load at most three triples — the heads of each stream — in memory.
 Furthermore, we still need to maintain the position counters for the deletions in all triple patterns.